"MedicalWebPage"

 Precautions in Dance Therapy for Diabetics

-There is no debate around the importance of exercise for diabetes control.
+There is no debate about the importance of exercise for diabetes control.
 However, any form of physical activity, including dance, must be undertaken with certain precautions.
 Important considerations include:

 • Instructor support: The dance instructor must always be informed of the condition and related issues.
 This will help them suggest the right form and set the most appropriate pace.